OpenExt-Labs/BodyParser/README.md

 #### `RequestParser`

 The `RequestParser` class provides static methods to parse HTTP request parameters into Java objects using the `@RequestParam` annotation.
 It offers additional flexibility and utility functions for handling different parameter types.
+For handle body from `x-www-form-urlencoded`, use `RequestParser` class.

 **Key Methods:**

 - `parseRequest(HttpServletRequest req, Class<T> clazz)`: Parses the request parameters and maps them to an instance of the specified class.
 - `parseParamToList(HttpServletRequest req, String paramName, String defaultValue, boolean isRequired, Class<T> listType)`: Parses a specific parameter into a `List` of the desired type.

-**Implementation:**

 #### Usage Example